Topic Hub10 ingredients27 guides

 titanium dioxideE171TiO2titanium dioxide color

-EU food use was removed; U.S. federal status differs, while California bans it from 2027.
+No longer authorized for EU food use; U.S. federal status differs, while California bans it from food commerce starting January 1, 2027.

 Useful for EU-versus-U.S. preservative comparisons and state-law tracking.